 There are no prerequisites for this course.

-This course has been evaluated and transfer credit-recommended for 3 lower-division credits by ACE.
-To earn credit, follow these steps:
+This course has been evaluated and recommended by ACE and NCCRS for 3 semester hours in the lower division baccalaureate degree category.
+To apply for transfer credit, follow these steps:

 - Complete Geometry 101 by watching video lessons and taking short quizzes.

-- Take the credit-granting Geometry 101 exam on our site.
+- Take the Geometry 101 final exam directly on the Study.com site.

 |Basics of Geometry||Get started on the basics in the study of geometry, including inductive and deductive reasoning, postulates, undefined terms, and axiomatic geometry.|